 Now it’s time to pick your encryption scheme.
 You really can’t go wrong here.
 Yes there are a lot of choices, but all of them are extremely solid encrypt schemes and, for practical purposes, interchangeble.
 In 2008, for example, the FBI spent over a year trying to decrypt the AES encrypted hard drives of a Brazilian banker involved in a financial scam.
 Even if your data-protection-paranoia extends up the level of acronym agencies with deep pockets and skilled forensics teams, you can rest easy knowing your data is secure.

 In the next step, you’ll select the volume size.
 You can set it in KB, MB, or GB increments.
-We created a 4.5GB test volume, for no other reason than it fits neatly on a DVD if we wish to burn it for backup purposes.
+We created a 5GB test volume for this example.

 Before you create the actual volume, the creation Wizard will ask if you intend to store large files.
-If you intend to store files larger than 4GB within the volume, tell it so—it will tweak the file system to better suite your needs.
+If you intend to store files larger than 4GB within the volume, tell it so—it will tweak the file system to better suit your needs.

 On the Volume Format screen, you’ll need to move your mouse around to generate some random data.
 While just moving your mouse is sufficient you could always follow in our footsteps—we grabbed our Wacom tablet and drew a picture of Ricky Martin as an extra on Portlandia.
 How’s that for random?
 Once you’ve generated enough random goodness, hit the Format button.

-Click the “Select File” button and navigate to the directory you stashed your TrueCrypt container in.
-Because we’re extraordinarily sneaky, or file is in \TrueCrypt\The How-To Geek Super Secret File Dump.
+Click the “Select File” button in VeraCrypt’s main window and navigate to the directory where you stashed your VeraCrypt container.
+Because we’re extraordinarily sneaky, our file is in D:\mysecretfiles.
 Nobody will ever think to look there.

-Let’s go take a look at My Computer and see if our encrypted volume was successfully mounted as a drive:
+Let’s go take a look at My Computer and see if our encrypted volume was successfully mounted as a drive…

 Success!
-One 4.38GB volume of sweet encrypted goodness, just like the kind mom used to make.
+One 5GB volume of sweet encrypted goodness, just like the kind mom used to make.
 You can now open the volume and pack it full of all the files you’ve been meaning to keep from prying eyes.